 She pointed out that the AOA has had great success at creating the GME infrastructure the primary care world has been trying to establish for decades.

-According to an AOA report,(www.osteopathic.org) about 56 percent of osteopathic physicians work in a primary care specialty, and about 16 percent of osteopathic family medicine residency programs are located in rural areas, Petersen noted.
+Petersen noted that according to an AOA report,(www.osteopathic.org) about 56 percent of osteopathic physicians work in a primary care specialty, and about 16 percent of osteopathic family medicine residency programs are located in rural areas.

 Abundant evidence shows that many programs in the AOA community have begun the transition process, she said.
-However, "The majority of these AOA programs have not yet achieved ACGME accreditation, and so we as a community need to be vigilant and aware of this transition as it happens.
+However, because many of these programs have not yet achieved full ACGME accreditation, "we as a community need to be vigilant and aware of this transition as it happens," Petersen added.